uwescience/hsistem-cloud101/_episodes/01-introduction.md

 ![cattlenotpets](https://cdn2.hubspot.net/hubfs/5041972/Imported_Blog_Media/Pets-Cattle-1-4.png)

+More data sets are moving to the cloud e.g. (Landsat, Sentinel-2) -- compute where you store to minimize time downloading, storage problems

 ### There are about six advantages to using the public cloud as a research platform.

 1. You do not wait for compute tasks to go through a queue